BlissRoms/Documentation-old/docs/BlissRoms/build-tips.md

 `repo` uses `git` bundles over HTTP to download repositories.
 To disable this behavior, we use the `--no-clone-bundle` flag.
 We also don't need all of the `git` tags in each repository, so we disable that too with `--no-tags`.

+### Force sync

+Sometimes, bad Internet conditions may cause your `.repo` directory to become corrupt and not sync. `repo` keeps two copies of a repository - one under `.repo`, and one in the root of your source directory.
+If the repository in `.repo` is corrupted, it will not sync over to the source directory.

+To resolve this problem, you need to sometimes tell `repo` to forcefully sync the repository in `.repo` again with the remote repository so that changes can be synced over to the main source tree.
+Use the `--force-sync` flag to achieve this:

+    repo sync --force-sync

+#### Why not use `-f` as well?

+Starting from `repo` 1.26, the use of the flags `-f` and `--force-sync` together has been deprecated. `repo` will warn you of this change if you try and use those two flags together.
+To make sure your scripts do not break in future `repo` versions, it is recommended to not use the `-f` flag at all.

 ### `reposync` alias

     repo sync -c -j$(nproc --all) --no-clone-bundle --no-tags